FBerding/aifeducation/README.md

 The package supports the analysis of long texts.
-Depending on the method, long texts are transformed into vectors at once or, if too long, are split into several chunks which result in a sequence of vectors.
+Depending on the method, long texts are transformed into vectors at once or, if too long, are split into several chunks which results in a sequence of vectors.

 ### Training AI under Challenging Conditions